Skip to main content

 Review on Before the Coffee Gets Cold By Toshikazu Kawaguchi

-Genre: Time Travel Fiction Published: 2015 Pages: 232 Tags: Fiction *This post contains affiliate links* Imagine yourself seated in a cozy cafe, with window view to your side and there's rain pouring outside, you are sipping your coffee, reading your book while listening to the soothing sounds of downpour.
+Genre: Time Travel Fiction Published: 2015 Pages: 232 Tags: Fiction Imagine yourself seated in a cozy cafe, with window view to your side and there's rain pouring outside, you are sipping your coffee, reading your book while listening to the soothing sounds of downpour.
 That is how I felt while reading "Before the Coffee Gets Cold".
 Funiculi Funicula is a small cafe placed in the back alley of Tokyo, run by Nagare along with his wife Kei and his cousin Kazu. while from the outside its a normal cafe serving freshly brewed coffee to its customers, it also possesses a unusual chair that can grant you a wish to travel across the divisions of time.
 Many have heard the urban legend, but only a handful of the customers have sat in that chair, thanks to the tedious list of rules.
-Naturally, the cost of bending the laws of nature comes with a heavy price: if one fails to consume the coffee before it cools, they will be s...
+Naturally, the cost of bending the laws of nature comes with a heavy price: if one fails to consume the coffee before it cools, they will be stuck as a ghost forever barred from returning to either...